Scale-by-scale kinetic energy budgets in multiphase turbulence: Introduction

 Many studies on multiphase turbulence focus on the case of equal density between the two phases \citep[e.g.][among others]{Mukherjee2019,CrialesiEsposito2022,Cannon2024}.
-However, the presence of density difference leads to an additional contribution in the scale-by-scale kinetic energy budget term due to pressure \citep{Pandey2020,Pandey2023,Narula2025} even when the flow is homogeneous, which generally referred to as the baropycnal work \citep{Aluie2013}.
+However, the presence of density difference leads to an additional contribution in the scale-by-scale kinetic energy budget term due to pressure \citep{Pandey2020,Pandey2023,Narula2025} even when the flow is homogeneous, which is generally referred to as the baropycnal work \citep{Aluie2013}.
 Contrasts of density may also change the whole flow dynamics as the phase with higher density carries the flow momentum.
-The role played by density ratio remains yet only partly understood and more dedicated studies are required.
+The role played by density ratio remains yet only partly understood, and more dedicated studies are required.

-Comparing the different scale-by-scale approaches is out the scope of the present work.
-It is only worth stressing that, to the best of our knowledge, a detailed analysis of the structure function transport equation (known as the K{\'a}rm{\'a}n-Howarth-Monin equation, abbreviated KHM) for multiphase flows has not been carried out yet.
-Filling this gap is one of the general objectives of the present work.
-We further aim at using this framework to unravel the effect of density and/or viscosity variations, together with surface tension on the kinetic energy scale distribution.
+Here, the general objective is to explore the scale-by-scale kinetic energy exchanges in multiphase turbulence by use of a detailed analysis of the structure function transport equation (known as the K{\'a}rm{\'a}n-Howarth-Monin equation, abbreviated KHM).
+Only very few studies of this type exist \citep{Pan2022,Pan2025,Narula2025} which motivates the present work.
+In particular, we aim at using this framework to unravel the effect of density and/or viscosity variations, together with surface tension on the kinetic energy scale distribution.
 Another objective of the present study is to infer whether the turbulence properties taken in one given phase differ from classical single-phase constant-density, constant-viscosity turbulence.
 This requires conditioning the structure functions by the phase, in the lines of \cite{Lu2018,Lu2019,Trautner2021} and derive their associated budget equation in a somewhat similar fashion as \cite{Freund2019} who used the wavelet approach.
 In other words, we aim at extending the conditionally averaged kinetic energy budgets derived by \cite{Dodd2016,TrefftzPosada2023} to the two-point statistics.
 We will investigate the peculiar case of homogeneous and isotropic turbulence using numerical simulations data obtained by a standard front capturing code named \texttt{archer}.

 The paper is organized as follows.
 First, the general KHM equation applying to multiphase flows is derived in section \S \ref{sec:KHM}.
 We will consider both unconditional and conditional averaged equations.
 All terms of the KHM equation are also analysed in the asymptotic limit of large separations.
 The numerical setup is detailed in section \S \ref{sec:DNS}.
 Results are presented in section \S \ref{sec:results} and conclusions are drawn in a last section \S \ref{sec:conclusions}.
 Technical aspects regarding the derivation of the KHM equation and the numerical simulations are gathered in appendices \ref{app:derivation} and \ref{app:dns}, respectively.